-- A small month to month increase in the number of unique domains being used for phishing.
-Our methodology identified a 4.5% increase in unique domains engaged in phishing attacks in May 2024, compared to April 2024 (from 33,228 to 34,728).
-Relative to our other months on record, the numbers still remain higher than observed in 2023.
-In 2023 the average over 12 months was 22,262 unique domains per month.
-For context, our highest month on record to date is still 36,862 in September 2022 and the lowest is 18,794 in June 2023. - In malware distribution, the number of unique domains associated with this activity remained low.
-April 2024 recorded 245 unique domains compared to 244 in March 2024.
+- A month-to-month decrease in the number of unique domains used for phishing was observed.
+Our methodology identified a 8% decrease in unique domains engaged in phishing attacks in February 2025 compared to January 2025 (31,761 to 29,123).
+December 2024 was the highest month on record. - A month-to-month decrease in unique domains used for malware distribution.
+February 2025 recorded 437 unique domains compared to 574 in January 2025.
 Our observed data shows that malware numbers tend to fluctuate more than phishing.
-The highest month on record is 13,941 in December 2022, and the lowest was 163 in August 2023. - We observed high mitigation rates in April 2024.
-Our methodology observed that 75% of the unique domains associated with phishing were mitigated and 82% of those associated with malware were mitigated.
-Our highest month on record for phishing is January 2023, 79% mitigation.
-Readers should be aware that these rates include compromised websites and maliciously registered domain names. - In terms of mitigation speed: 55% of registrars had a median mitigation time of less than 48 hours, a month to month increase from
+The highest month on record is 13,941 in December 2022, and the lowest was 163 in August 2023. - We observed high mitigation rates in February.
+Our methodology observed that 80% of the unique domains associated with phishing were mitigated and 85% of those associated with malware were mitigated.
+Readers should be aware that these rates include compromised websites and maliciously registered domain names.
+To understand the impact of the gTLD contract amendments, we released a specific blog which looks at registrar mitigation rates for maliciously registered domains. - The number of registrar credentials with an observed median mitigation speed 48 hours or less increased.
+In February, 54% of registrar credentials had a median mitigation time of 48 hours or less, a lower percentage compared to our reports in January (62%).
+These median mitigation times include compromised websites and maliciously registered domain names.

-- 52%.
-These median mitigation times include benign but compromised domain names and maliciously registered domain names. - This month, 77% of unique domains used for phishing and 62% of unique domains used for malware distribution were classified as maliciously registered by our methodology.
-A slight decrease compared to last month (81% phishing, 68% malware).
+In February, 83% of unique domains used for phishing were classified as maliciously registered by our methodology (a nominal month-on-month decrease from 86%).
+There were 74% of unique domains used for malware distribution classified as maliciously registered by our methodology (a month-on-month decrease from 81%).
 This is an exceptionally important distinction when it comes to mitigation; typically the registry and registrar are not well placed to appropriately mitigate harm related to a compromised website.
 This usually requires action from the web hosting provider or registrant.
 In terms of the type of registration, we typically see more compromised websites associated with malware distribution and more maliciously registered domains associated with phishing attacks.